winnieyangwannan/RippleTagging/_projects/2_project.md

 ---
-layout: page
+layout: about
-title: 🧠 🔐 2.
+social: true # includes social icons at the bottom of the pagetitle: 🧠 🔐 2.
 Trial Decoding
 description: Demo codes to decode event identity with 4 different methods.
 img: assets/img/publication_preview/rotation_trial.gif
 importance: 2